Essential Documents for Young Adults

 And while parents may always consider their child to be “their child,” the law might not.
-Once a child turn 18, parents no longer have the legal ability to make decisions for their child or find out basic information.
+Once a child turns 18, parents no longer have the legal ability to make decisions for their child or find out basic information.
 As parents, we’ve all been mildly irritated when we find out we cannot have access to college grades without our child’s permission (even though we are paying the bills).
 Well, just imagine how much more frustrating this can be if there is a medical emergency.

 Parents or a sibling may have to go to court and ask for permission to learn about the young adult’s medical condition, to be able to make decisions about treatment, and have access to financial records and accounts.
 If your young adult refuses medical treatment and wants to live among the homeless on the streets, a judge can decide that is his own decision to make!

 The following legal documents, prepared by an estate planning attorney, are not expensive—and every person over the age of 18 should have them.
 They allow you to name another person to make medical and financial decisions for you if you are not able to make them for yourself.

 Parents (or grandparents) may want to schedule a meeting with their estate planning attorney after each child’s 18 birthday, and encourage other parents to do the same.
 Having these documents prepared does not mean anyone expects to use them, but everyone will be relieved to have them if they are needed.

 Advanced Healthcare Directive (also called Health Care Proxy and Durable Power of Attorney for Health Care): This document lets you legally name someone as your health care agent/proxy to make health care decisions for you if you cannot make them for yourself.
 Without one, the court could get involved, especially if your family members and/or the medical community disagree about your care.